 Walk or cycle around this huge upland reservoir

 Timber haulage is ongoing on the forest roads - please be aware and follow any instructions on site.

-Bod Petryal is one of several car park and picnic sites in Clocaenog Forest, a huge area of woodland, open moorland and rivers.
+Bod Petryal is one of several car parks in Clocaenog Forest, a huge area of woodland, open moorland and rivers.

-The trails are waymarked and start from the car park.
+The walking trails are waymarked from start to finish.